turris-cz/user-docs/docs/basics/collect/collect.md

 ## Can I see the data?

-You can browse the aggregated data we have collected through the Sentinel network on our web called [Sentinel View](https://view.sentinel.turris.cz/).
+You can browse the aggregated data we have collected through the Sentinel network on our web page called [Sentinel View](https://view.sentinel.turris.cz/).
-You can browse there detected attackers, their favorite passwords, country of origin and such.
+You can browse there detected attackers, the most commonly used passwords, country of origin and such.

 ![Sentinel View](sview.png)